Continue to check-in for updates to this page.

 Students are assigned a snack time, in addition to their lunchtime.
 Food consumed outside of this time will be returned at the end of the day.

 Students are expected to be on time to class and remain in class until the end of the period.
 Students need a Hall Pass to leave the room.
 Students found without a pass will be expected to return to their class.

 Room 124 is now available for Additional Learning Time during lunches.
 Only 24 seats are available each day.
 In keeping with the restorative practice’s values of holding students accountable, and providing high support, students should be assigned an ALT Lunch if they are in need of time to make up work, practice a skill, and/or engage in silent lunch.

 Please send your child with extra masks for the day.
 It is extremely important to continue to follow COVID protocols and understand that masks are required in the building.
 Many students do not like the masks we offer and prefer to wear their own.
 There has been an influx of scholars losing their masks throughout the day.

-Not only is the expectation for all students to wear masks correctly, blatant disregard for directives will not be tolerated.
+Not only is the expectation for all students to wear masks correctly, but blatant disregard for directives also will not be tolerated.

 Lunch detentions will be assigned to students so they have time to practice wearing their masks unless they are actively eating or drinking.
 If students still do not respond to the directives to wear a mask, they will be sent to an isolation station where they can practice social distancing and will work remotely until a family member is able to come to the school for a conference.